-Payment of claims — Self-insurance — Insurance reserve funds created.
+Payment of claims — Self-insurance — Insurance reserve fund created.

 (1) Except for property and casualty insurance, the authority may self-fund, self-insure, or enter into other methods of providing insurance coverage for insurance programs under its jurisdiction, including the basic health plan as provided in chapter 70.47 RCW.
 The authority shall contract for payment of claims or other administrative services for programs under its jurisdiction.
 If a program does not require the prepayment of reserves, the authority shall establish such reserves within a reasonable period of time for the payment of claims as are normally required for that type of insurance under an insured program.
 The authority shall endeavor to reimburse basic health plan health care providers under this section at rates similar to the average reimbursement rates offered by the statewide benchmark plan determined through the request for proposal process.